morehshin/TheRadicalOutside_Spring2018/apr_3_assignment/yael.md

 Inclusion and demystification of computers, where everyone can participate (non-hierarchal control or contribution of content), support or oppose.
 The manifesto could suggest, or act as, a template to other nowadays topics.
   Example: *Any nitwit can understand ~~computers~~ (replace with any other centralized domain) and many do.
 Unfortunately, due to ridiculous historical circumstances, ~~computers~~ (replace with any other centralized domain) have been made a mystery to most of the world….*

-  *…Any bright highschool kid, or anyone else who can stumble through the details of a ~~photography magazine~~ (Wikipedia, webMD, Psychology Today, TED?) should be able to understand this book (topic), or get the main ideas.
+  …*Any bright highschool kid, or anyone else who can stumble through the details of a ~~photography magazine~~ (Wikipedia, webMD, Psychology Today, TED?) should be able to understand this book (topic), or get the main ideas.
 This will not make you a ~~programmer~~ (replace with expert practitioner) or a ~~computer person~~ (replace with enthusiastic user), though it may help you talk that talk, and perhaps make you feel more comfortable (or at least able to cope) when new ~~machines~~ (replace with devices or ideas?) encroach on your life.*

 ***